What does wisdom look like?

-The world’s wisdom comprises of human wisdom, unspiritual wisdom and demonic wisdom.
+The world’s wisdom comprises of human wisdom, which is un-spiritual wisdom and even demonic wisdom.

+Let us break it down further.
 God has given humans the ability to study, analyse, categorise and develop the physical resources in this earth to benefit physical life.
 But that’s where our human wisdom ends.
 Because of sin, our mind is unable to discern the spiritual dimension.
-We have no power to change our own heart, no understanding to solve our spiritual dilemma and no resources to satisfy our soul – we are spiritually dead, therefore unspiritual wisdom.
+We have 1) no power to change our own heart, 2) no understanding to solve our spiritual dilemma and 3)no resources to satisfy our soul – we are spiritually dead, therefore we have un-spiritual wisdom, or human wisdom.

 We generally operate on our human wisdom, namely what we think we know.
 However, human wisdom is shaped out of the latest experiences, knowledge, trend, fashion, the era we are living in, popular opinion, popularity etc.

 Human wisdom is changeable and influenced by worldly philosophies and methodologies, which divert us from the Word of God — the only source of truth that can satisfy the deep needs of the human heart.
-The Corinthian believers had the same problem; the prevailing ideas of their day strongly influenced them.
+The Corinthian believers had the same problem in 1 Corinthians 1; as different people had differing opinions and broadcast-ed their beliefs, the prevailing ideas of their day strongly influenced them.
 When they became Christians and were awakened to the revelation of God, (divine wisdom), they were exposed to an obvious conflict between their human wisdom and God’s wisdom.

 Paul, describing that conflict said, ‘the word of the cross is to those who are perishing foolishness, but to us who are being saved it is the power of God…has not God made foolish the wisdom of the world?’
 1 Cor 1:18, 20.
 While the first-century philosophers viewed the wisdom of God as foolishness, in truth, God exposed their so-called “wisdom” as foolish.

-That opposition makes the wisdom of the world and the wisdom of God incompatible – they are mutually exclusive.
+That opposition just described, makes the wisdom of the world and the wisdom of God incompatible – they are mutually exclusive.